 Iran and Venezuela agreed to invest $760 million in each other’s energy sectors.
 Venezuela pledged to export 20,000 barrels of gasoline per day to Iran.

-January: President Ahmadinejad met with President Chavez in Caracas.
+January: President Ahmadinejad met with President Chávez in Caracas.
 The two leaders signed agreements in the areas of industry, science, technology and politics.
 They vowed to unite in resistance to the United States.
 “It's clear they are afraid of our development,” Ahmadinejad said.
 “Our weapon is logic.
 Our weapon is culture.
 Our weapons are human values.”

-Mar.
-5: Hugo Chavez died after 14 years in office.
+March 5: Chávez died after 14 years in office.
 Ahmadinejad attended his funeral in Caracas.
 He declared a national day of mourning in Iran and offered a personal tribute to the late president.
 “He is alive, as long as nations are alive and struggle for consolidating independence, justice and kindness,” Ahmadinejad wrote in a letter published by the semi-official Mehr News Agency.
 “I have no doubt that he will come back, and along with Christ the Savior, the heir to all saintly and perfect men, and will bring peace, justice and perfection for all.”

-Jan.
-12: President Maduro met with President Rouhani in Tehran during his tour of OPEC countries.
+January 12: President Maduro met with President Rouhani in Tehran during his tour of OPEC countries.
 The two leaders pledged to work together to stabilize global oil prices.
 Maduro said that plummeting oil prices were the product of a “geopolitical war” with the United States.

 April: Iran’s Mahan Air resumed commercial flights between Tehran and Caracas.
 Flights between the two capitals were halted in 2010.

-Apr.
-15: Secretary of State Mike Pompeo accused Iran of meddling in Venezuela.
+April 15: Secretary of State Mike Pompeo accused Iran of meddling in Venezuela.
 “Iranian money remains in South America being used for malign purposes, supporting Hezbollah, supporting transnational criminal organizations, supporting efforts at terrorism throughout the region,” Pompeo told the Voice of America.

-Jan.
-8: Venezuelan Defense Minister Vladimir Lopez condemned the U.S. killing of Iranian General Qassem Soleimani.
-“The Bolivarian Republic of Venezuela strongly condemns this terrorist act and I extend my heartfelt condolences to you and the people of Iran on behalf of the Venezuelan armed forces, the people of my country and all the commanders.”
+January 8: Venezuelan Defense Minister Vladimir Lopez condemned the U.S. killing of Iranian General Qassem Soleimani.
+“I extend my heartfelt condolences to you and the people of Iran on behalf of the Venezuelan armed forces, the people of my country and all the commanders.”
 Lopez said in a phone call to Iranian Defense Minister Amir Hatami.
 “We will side with Iran to fight the (global) arrogance.”

 June 8: Iran sent medical equipment to Venezuela to help stem the COVID-19 outbreak.
 "Right now, what we are receiving is different types of testing kits,” Venezuelan Planning Minister Ricardo Menendez said on state television.